WillemvJ/DynaPlex-docs/source/getting_started/introduction_to_mdp.rst

 3. "Reinforcement Learning and Stochastic Optimization" by Warren B. Powell.
    - A valuable resource that explores the intersection of reinforcement learning and stochastic optimization, providing insights into advanced techniques.

-4. "Reinforcement Learning: An Introduction" by Richard S. Sutton and Andrew G. Barto.
-   - This comprehensive book provides an in-depth introduction to reinforcement learning, including MDPs and various algorithms used for solving them.